 During the Mt.
 Everest summit worker of highlands set up four camps in different height.
 The main base camp of the Everest summit is situated at 5335m and high camps are located at a height of 6100 m, 6500 m, 7400 m, and 8000 m, and of course the summit at 8848 m.

 How to get there?

 Mount Everest is the highest mountain in the world and the highest point on Earth.
 The location of Mount Everest in Nepal is on the Border side.

 The summit of Mt.
 Everest can be reached through two routes.
 One from Nepal’s southeast and the other from Tibet’s north.
 But the south face of Mt.
 Everest is the most popular route that is from the Nepal side.

 Apart from the two main routes mentioned above, Everest can be climbed from other routes as well.

 Starting in Nepal from the southeast ridge is generally considered as the easy.
-Although the climbing from the north is little cheaper.
-But rescues are far complicated as helicopters are not allowed to fly on Tibetan side.
+Although climbing from the north is a little cheaper.
+But rescues are far complicated as helicopters are not allowed to fly on the Tibetan side.

 Thus, most climbers attempt to climb Mt.
 Everest from the southeast side in Nepal, beginning at 17,598 feet from Everest Base Camp.